puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/facts.md

 You should see your message displayed along with Puppet's other notifications.
 You can also use the `cat` command or a text editor to have a look at the `message.txt` file with the same content.

 As you can see, by incorporating variables, variable interpolations, and facts into your manifest can bring a higher level funtion and purpose to completing automation tasks.
 In the next quest we will discuss conditional statements that will even further provide flexibility and scalability to using Puppet.

+## You have some options

+Congratulations!
+You've extending your learning knowledge on using variables in your manifest.
+Lets continuing learning about making manifests more flexable and scalable in the [Conditions Quest]().